TheGoodlike13/liberty_or_death/README.md

     URI     ldap://10.0.2.15 ldap://10.0.2.15:389

-Using the IP address from 'ifconfig -a' also works!
+Using the IP address from `ifconfig -a` also works!
 Hurray!

 This does bring up a prudent question.
 Can I even connect to the VM from my PC?

     ping 10.0.2.15

-Uh oh.
-Ping definitely doesn't work, although it might be [fixable](https://stackoverflow.com/questions/18278409/cant-ping-a-local-vm-from-the-host).
+Uh oh. `Ping` definitely doesn't work, although it might be [fixable](https://stackoverflow.com/questions/18278409/cant-ping-a-local-vm-from-the-host).
-Then again, ping might be too "outside network" specific, for all I know.
+Then again, `ping` might be too "outside network" specific, for all I know.
 Then there's also stuff like firewalls to consider... ugh...
 This hydra sure feels like it'll never run out of heads.